 |Co-founder and President of the Sparks Family Association from its beginning in 1953 until his death in 1999.||Co-founder and Secretary-Treasurer of the Sparks Family Association, and Editor of the Sparks Quarterly, 1953 - 2003|

 SEARCH THE SITE

 Try a sample search of the Sparks Quarterly Archives.
 The Site search engine may find some of your ancestors who are in the Sparks Quarterly.
 You will find that the "hit" links from the search will bring up an applet asking for an ID and Password to the archive.
 This is a restricted "members only" site and may only be accessed by members of the Sparks Family Association, who have been issued a password.
 (See the section above on applying for membership. )

 Click Here for a brief tutorial on how to use the search engine.
 A more detailed search tutorial is to be found on the "Members Only" archive section of the site.

 The main thing to remember is: (a) no spaces are allowed. (b) Replace spaces with the "+" sign. [i.e. John+Mary or Matthew+Sparks+Sarah].
 At times including quotation marks around parts or all of the search item may help to narrow the search.

-Definitely use the quotation marks when
+Definitely use the quotation marks

-only" Quarterly Archives
+"Members only" Quarterly Archives